Raphael-Boichot/Knowledge-repo-about-the-Kong-Feng-GB-BOY-COLOUR/README.md

 ![FlashGBX parameters](Pictures/FlashGBX_parameters.png)

-Sadly, the current FlashGBX version does not allow to flash this chip (it is not referenced in the database), only to read it.
+Sadly, the current FlashGBX version does not allow to flash this chip back (it is not referenced in the database), only to read it.
 The global rom organisation is the following (by increasing offset or increasing banks of 32 kB):

 | Data (rom or junk):                  | Size in bytes:          |Starting offset:             |Starting bank:             |